ShikherVerma/booknshelf.com/readme.md

 ### Engineering todo

 #### July 26th
-- Bookshelf cover, pretty, fix it.
++ Bookshelf cover, pretty, fix it.
 Not blurred.
 Maybe top 3 books next to each other?
-- Run a console script that updates all created shelf covers
+- create a new artisan command that updates all created shelf covers

 #####
 - Make shelf covers pretty.